The George Washington Masonic National Memorial

 The Board of Directors of The George Washington Masonic National Memorial Association approved the creation of a new Society comprising a select group of members who are dedicated to supporting the Memorial and its Mission.
 The purpose of the Society is to raise support for the George Washington Masonic National Memorial and to increase awareness of the Memorial and its mission among Freemasons and in the community.
-Membership is available as a Charter Member or a Regular Member.
 Learn more about the George Washington Memorial Society »

 Our Vision: “To inspire humanity through education to emulate and promote the virtues, character and vision of George Washington, the Man, the Mason and Father of our Country.”